-For accounts of innate ideas on which mathematical claims are innate, we need not appeal to the limitations of children to support Locke's claim.
+For accounts of innate ideas on which mathematical claims are innate, like all of those we have studied, we need not appeal to the limitations of children to support Locke's claim.

 Consider Goldbach's conjecture, that every even number can be written as the sum of two odd primes.